Adedeji88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo -e is used to display Best School in the given format ls -la >> ls_cwd_content is used to save current state of the directory tail -1 iacta >> iacta is used to duplicate the last line of the file iacta
+echo -e is used to display Best School in the given format ls -la >> ls_cwd_content is used to save current state of the directory tail -1 iacta >> iacta is used to duplicate the last line of the file iacta find . -type f -name '*.js' -delete is used to delete all the regular files ending with .js extension